What You Should Know About Beneficiary Deeds

 6. How can a Beneficiary Deed work in conjunction with a Living Trust?

-Many people who place real estate into living trusts learn this can be a headache when they need to refinance a mortgage loan.
-Lenders and title companies often require the property to be transferred out of trust temporarily, and charge higher closing costs for the privilege.
-This annoyance can be avoided by leaving the property in personal name, but adding a Beneficiary Deed naming a living trust as beneficiary.
+Many people who place real estate into a living trust discover later that refinancing a mortgage loan can be a hassle.
+In order to simplify refinance transactions, lenders sometimes require the property to be transferred out of trust temporarily.
+This hassle can be avoided by leaving the property deed in personal name, but adding a Beneficiary Deed naming a living trust as beneficiary.
+This approach is worth considering when property owners are relatively confident that they will refinance the mortgage loan in the near future.

 7. How much does a Beneficiary Deed cost?

-An estate attorney may prepare a Beneficiary Deed for approximately $250 to $750.
+An estate planning lawyer can prepare a Beneficiary Deed a la carte for less than $1,000.
 There will also be a nominal recording fee in the county where the property is located.
+It may be tempting to record a Beneficiary Deed as a do-it-yourself project, but this is dangerous because any errors you make may be hidden for many years.

 About the Author